 If you like your food with a side of spooky, this is the place to go!

 Maddy's Pub is located at 7 Division St in Bowmanville.
-Not only does it have delicious pub inspired foods, but it has a few spirits to go along with it.
-For more information, or to make reservations, you can visit their facebook page (Search for Maddy's Pub and Restuarant) or you can give them a call at (905) 697-4022. |
+Not only does it have delicious pub inspired foods, but it has a few spirits to go along with it. **Please Note: This location has changed names and ownership and no operates as Copperworks Brew Pub.
+For more information, please visit there website: https://copperworkspub.com/ |

 Fairfield-gutzeit house - bath